Does Photographing Someone Else’s Artwork Constitute Copyright Infringement?

 Generally, under U.S. copyright law, the person who created a work is the copyright owner.
 As a result, a photographer who takes a picture would own the rights to the image.
-However, what if the photograph is taken of something that is copyrighted by another party, such as a work of art?
+But what if the photograph is taken of something where the copyright is owned by another party, such as a work of fine art?
 In that scenario, the photographer may be liable for copyright infringement.
-Before you try to publish or profit from a photograph of someone else’s artwork, you should learn how copyright law may apply and what rights you may have.
+Before you try to publish or profit from a photograph of someone else’s artwork, you should know how copyright law may apply and what rights you may have.

 What Rights Do Copyright Owners Have?